viant/go-cache-benchmark/README.md

 ### Zipf & distribution modifiers

 * `MISS_PENALTY` - defaults to `0`.
-Sets milliseconds of wait in the case of a cache miss for benchmarks that test eviction.
+Sets microseconds of wait in the case of a cache miss for benchmarks that test eviction.

 See [standard library `rand`'s `Zipf` type](https://pkg.go.dev/math/rand#NewZipf) for more information about Zipf